 Hearing or Desk Adoption

 Adoptions may proceed as a Desk Adoption.
-Essentially, the adoption package is reviewed by a Justice of the Court of Queen’s Bench in their office and if they are satisfied with the documents, the Justice will sign the Order.
+Essentially, the adoption package is reviewed by a Justice of the Court of King’s Bench in their office and if they are satisfied with the documents, the Justice will sign the Order.
 A copy of the Order will be sent directly to the child’s ‘new’ parents and to the Director of Vital Statistics as well as to the Post Adoption Registry and (if the child has aboriginal status) to Indian Affairs.